pingcap/docs/system-variables.md

     - `UNSPECIFIED`: means unspecified.
 TiDB automatically selects the latest version `2`.
     - `0`: compatible with all TiDB cluster versions.
 Features with the MPP version greater than `0` do not take effect in this mode.
     - `1`: new in v6.6.0, used to enable data exchange with compression on TiFlash.
 For details, see [MPP version and exchange data compression](/explain-mpp.md#mpp-version-and-exchange-data-compression).
-    - `2`: new in v7.3.0, used to provide more accurate error messages when MPP tasks meet errors.
+    - `2`: new in v7.3.0, used to provide more accurate error messages when MPP tasks encounter errors on TiFlash.

 ### password_reuse_interval <span class="version-mark">New in v6.5.0</span>